Radio 10 (Argentina)

-Radio 10 is an Argentine talk radio.
+Radio 10 is an Argentine talk radio station.
 It broadcasts from Buenos Aires on the 710 kHz with an effective radio power of 100 kW.
 It has affiliates in the country.
 It is owned by the businessman and journalist Daniel Hadad.

 Shows

 Three-minute News bulletins branded as "Radio 10 Siempre Noticias" air every half-hour.
 They last 3 minutes, and they include latest traffic information and weather forecasts.

 In 1999, the station began shows like "El Oro y el Moro", hosted by Oscar Gónzalez Oro.
 The program combines news, humour and popular songs sung by the host.
 The program is currently airing.

 Another show is "El Ángel", hosted by "Baby" Etchecopar.
-The program basically consists on Etchecopar taking phone-ins from the audience.
+The program basically consists of Etchecopar taking phone-ins from the audience.